rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 -----------------------------------------
 ```

-Provider need to provide the valid service code.
+Providers will need to enter a service code from the list.

 `Please enter the service code: `

-Invalid service codes cause an error massage to guide providers.

-`Please enter 6 digits.
-Service ID's begin with '5': `

-To make sure that service records are created correctly, the program prompts a confirming massage.
+The name of the service will be displayed and the provider will be asked to verify it's the correct service.

 `Is this the correct service?
 (Y/N):`

-The providers can enter yes, y , n, or no. The inputs are not case sensitive.

-If the providers confirm right information, the providers are asked to put some optional comments.
+Providers will be able to enter optional comments.

 `Please enter any comments (optional):`

-After entering the comments, the program brings provider back to the provider menu.

-In case that the providers input wrong information about the service records, they have to repeat the process until they enter the right information.
+A service record will then be generated in `src/main/java/chocan/db/services.txt`

-4.2) View Provider Directory
+#### 4.2) View Provider Directory

-This function shows all the available service information.
+This function shows all the available provider services.

-4.3) Logout (Return to Main Menu)
+#### 4.3) Logout (Return to Main Menu)

-This function ends the program session.
+The provider will be logged out and returned to the main menu.

 ### 5. Manager Menu

-First at all, the manager menu asks manager to use the manager ID to verify their identification.
+The manager menu will ask users to enter a manager ID to verify their identification.

 `Please enter a manager ID: `

-If users input the invalid ID, the program prints out the following error massage until users input the valid IDs.

-`Please enter 9 digit.
-Provider ID's begin with '8': `

-After the valid ID is input, the manager will be pop up.
+If a valid ID has been entered, the manager menu will be shown.

 ``` -----------------------------------------
 Manager Menu